bx-r0/CTF_Writeups/2019/SwampCTF/We_Three_Kings/README.md

 ![](./brief.png)

-The challenge also provides the code used on the netcat server.
+The challenge provides the code used on the netcat server.
 I've redacted some code for legality purposes.

 ```python
 #!/usr/bin/env python2